avdol0521/live-breh/content/notes/Task files/subnetting.md

 tags:
   - fetus
 ---
+# NEW
+## the what and why
+What even is Subnetting?
+And why do we do it?
+Subnetting is basically the process of dividing a larger network into smaller ones.
+But now a question arises. why do we even need to divide a network into subnets?

+# REDUNDANT
 the process of dividing a network into sub networks hence the name. makes it more manageable and efficient

 read [[IP]] before getting into this